PECOS-packages/PECOS/docs/experimental/decoders.md

 `logical_masses` holds `(observable_mask, log_mass)` pairs ordered by decreasing
-mass, and `runner_up_gap` is the log-mass difference between the first two -- `None` when pruning left no runner-up, so handle that case before comparing.
+mass, and `runner_up_gap` is the log-mass difference between the first two -- `None` whenever fewer than two logical classes survive to the end, which includes a fully exact decode with a single reachable class, so treat a missing gap as "no runner-up existed", not as a pruning signal, and handle it before comparing.
 When `status` is `"exact"` (nothing was pruned), the masses are the true unnormalized posteriors: a large gap means one logical class really was overwhelmingly more likely, and a gap near zero means the shot was nearly a